-Within Orange City and the surrounding communities there are many fine churches.
+There are many great churches within Orange City and the surrounding communities.
 Each student is encouraged to enjoy intergenerational worship by becoming involved with one of the local congregations as Sunday morning worship services are not held on campus.

 PASTORAL CARE & COUNSELING